 However, its not just quant roles that hire students with a science or engineering background.
 Investment Banking and Investment Management divisions are more than happy to take them as well.

-Some universities offer specific banking degrees or business/ finance degrees with a banking concentration.
-This is also a good option as such an education will undoubtedly better prepare you for actual banking jobs.
+Some universities offer business/ finance degrees with a banking concentration.
+This essentially just means that certain courses which are relevant to banking like risk management, accounting, corporate finance, banking regulations etc. are added on top.
+This is also a good option as such an education will undoubtedly better prepare you for some retail/ commercial banking jobs.

 You’ll find that the curriculum of such courses is similar to business and finance courses but with an added focus on banking concepts, terminologies, risk management, compliance, financial regulations and so on.